Making-Sense-Info/Varese/use-cases/constances-pathology.md

 By definition of the general context (see introduction), variables are repeated over time.

 ## What do we want to represent?
-- Detail on what specific aspects of variable representation are important in the context (e.g. lineage, evolutions of concept or representation, etc.)
 ### Specific problem of representation

-As previously mentionned, Constances organizes its data on pathologies in a vector variable.
-Because we don't know how to model this in DDI, data organization has been re-considered as one variable per pathology with boolean value stored.
+Considering the multiple-choice question, we are not able to model a unique variable (a kind of vector variable) for collecting all the values.
+So, we have reconsidered data organization as one variable per pathology with a boolean value stored.

 Below is the example of the new data organization: